 In other words, how we treat others, including how we respond to their faults, reflects our inner ensemble, which includes:

 - Tenderhearted mercy – Making undeserved allowances in a way that avoids hurting the offender even when justified in doing so.

 - Kindness – Instead of lashing out because of chronic inconvenience, proceed in a way that preserves and strengthens the relationship.

 - Humility – Not showing your rightness but instead covering others weakness.
 You can either be right or have relationship; humility chooses relationship.

 - Gentleness – Allowing and even helping the offender maintain and move forward with dignity.

 - Patience – Allowing the mental space to recognize and correct faults, which are likely a frustrating struggle.

 Right after instructions for making allowances, Paul says to complete the outfit of our new selves by forgiving others and by wearing love, which he calls “the most important piece of clothing.”
 Paul stresses forgiveness because “the Lord forgave you” and love because it binds believers “in perfect harmony.”

-As we look at the details of cultivating New Nature Relationships, we begin to see how the focus must come off self and onto showing love.
+Looking at the details of cultivating New Nature Relationships helps us see how the focus must come off self and onto showing love.
 In our own efforts, impossible.
-But through the Holy Spirit, we are free to operate wearing the clothing of the new nature.
+Through the Holy Spirit, though, we can freely operate wearing the clothing of our new natures.